- Aktive Kultur Reisen

 - All accommodations in a shared double room

-- Trek: All meals/Ashram: All meals/Camel Safari: Breakfast and Dinner, Kerala Tour: always breakfast, Munnar breakfast and dinner, Mararikulum all Meals
+- Trek: All meals/Ashram: All meals/Kamel Safari: Breakfast and dinner, Kerala Tour: always breakfast, Munnar breakfast and dinner, Mararikulum full board, Agra breakfast and dinner

-- English-speaking tour guide during the first 14 days with intensive preparation for the subsequent trip
+- German-speaking or English-speaking tour guide during the first 14 days with intensive preparation for the subsequent trip

-- All transports by bus and train (Delhi-Mcleod Ganj, McLeod Ganj-Rishikesh, Rishikesh-Agra, Agra-Jodhpur, Jodhpur-Delhi)
+- All transportation by bus and train (Delhi-Mcleod Ganj, Mcleod Ganj-Rishikesh, Rishikesh-Agra, Agra-Jodhpur)